RLAlpha49/Revolution-Idle-Sacrifice-Automation/README.md

    - **Setup Mode:** Click the "Setup Mode" button to configure click points and colors
    - **Start/Stop Automation:** Click the "Start Automation" button to begin/stop automation
    - **Help:** Click the "Help" button to view detailed instructions
+   - **Settings:** Click the "Settings" button to open the settings editor
    - **Reload Settings:** Click "Reload Settings" to refresh settings from `user_settings.json`
    - **Activity Log:** Monitor real-time activity and status updates